SimpleArt/prettyformatter/docs/index.md

 """
 ```

-If there are more than 3 fields, then fields and their values are
+If there are 3 or fewer fields, their field names are aligned, and each
-split, similar to a dict.

-Also, if there are 3 or less fields but the dataclass is long and
-the field names are of unequal lengths, then fields and their
-values are split.
+field fits on one line,

 ```python
 @dataclass